 I have been a software developer for 25+ years.
 I love developing iPhone applications, and working with other developers.
-I am currently the Director of iOS Engineering for Mutual Mobile, the nation’s largest and most talented group of iOS developers outside of Apple.
-I practice servant leadership.
+I am currently doing what I love, developing iOS applications at Mutual Mobile.
+I am blessed to be working with the world’s most talented group of iOS engineers, designers, and all sorts of other types of creative people.
+Just being around these folks inspires me.

-Now I’ve taken my skills on the road.
-I full time RV and work wherever I happen to be.
+I hope to take my skills on the road, and start doing progressively more remote work.
+My wife and I are full time RVers, and I can work wherever I happen to be.

-I enjoy creating just about any type of software, but my more recent focus has been on responsive web and native mobile applications.
-I really love creating iPhone applications, and helping others that feel likewise.
+I enjoy creating just about any type of software, but my more recent focus has been on iOS application.
+I really love creating iPhone applications, and working with others that feel likewise.

 |Frameworks||iOS, XCTest, OCUnit, OCMock, GHUnit, Expecta|